 - 1. The above requirements have been met; - 2.
 Student was in good standing at his or her previous institution; - 3.
 A personal reference from the nursing faculty of the previous institution has been submitted; - 4.
-Nursing courses have been completed within two years prior to application; - 5.
-Science and Math courses have been completed within two years prior to acceptance.
+Nursing courses have been completed within two years prior to application;

-- 1. Students must maintain a GPA of 2.0 or better.
+- Students must maintain a GPA of 2.0 or better.
 A "C" must be achieved in each course in order to progress to the next semester of the nursing program.
 In all nursing courses students must attain a 75%-unit test average.
 PNSG 2010 requires an 85% score on the drug calculation exam Unit 3 exam; - 2.
 Students must attain an EXAM average numerical grade of 75% or better for all Nursing courses and satisfactory on all clinical requirements to progress in the nursing program.; - 3.
 Students must maintain CPR and First Aide American Heart certification and carry professional liability insurance while enrolled in nursing courses.